HelloKittty123/AngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+## Summary

+This project is develop to demo Angular with some function, knowledge basic about Angular and demo with RESTful API in screen `User`

+## Install AngularCLI

+Run `npm install -g @angular/cli` to install angular CLI (must to download nodeJs first)

+## Install Json server

+Run `npm install -g json-server` to install json-server (this is the tool to fake API)

+## Install node_modules

+Run `npm i` to install library need for project (the library declare in package.json)

+## Running fake api

+Move to folder FakeAPI and run `json-server --watch db.json`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.